pcarnelli/xtream-ai-assignment-engineer/README.md

 #### Challenge 1

 The requested Jupyter notebook, named `challenge1.ipynb`, is located in the folder [notebooks](./notebooks/).
+There are several options to view it or run it:

-The current uploaded version is the result of running the notebook in my local computer and it can be viewed directly from github*.
+1) View in github: The current uploaded version is the result of running the notebook in my local computer and it can be viewed directly from github.
+(With some caveats, as the `ydata profiling` reports not being displayed.
+See workaround in notebook).

-For running the notebook `challenge1.ipynb` the user can build a CONDA virtual environment from the file `environment.yml` or using `venv` (with `Python 3.11.9`) and installing the dependencies from the file `requirements.txt` with `pip`.
+2) Run in virtual environment: For running the notebook `challenge1.ipynb` the user can build a CONDA virtual environment from the file `environment.yml` or using `venv` (with `Python 3.11.9`) and installing the dependencies from the file `requirements.txt` with `pip`.
 Both files, `environment.yml` and `requirements.txt`, are also located in the folder [notebooks](./notebooks/).

-*As part of my workflow in the notebook, I performed an exploratory data analysis using the package [`ydata-profiling`](https://github.com/ydataai/ydata-profiling), which produces a report.
-For some reason, I still cannot understand, the report is not displayed when viewing the notebook in github.
-As a workaround, I produced an HTML file of the report that can be found in the folder [reports](./notebooks/) (file `challenge1_eda_report.html`).
-I am sorry for the inconvenience.
+3) View/run in Google Colab: An already-executed Colab version of the notebook is available [here](https://colab.research.google.com/drive/1ByfXGnLkESX_woyO5CHoV9ZvSlf4BT2U). *Note*: a Google account is needed to rerun the notebook.